 The Valley Parade War Memorial

 Subsequent to the war, Jimmy Speirs and others with a Valley Parade connection were remembered first and foremost as fallen soldiers among comrades in arms.
-So many men had been killed that there was a reluctance to differentiate former professional football players as deserving of unique attention and I believe that the players would have concurred with this treatment.
+So many men had been killed that there was a reluctance to differentiate former professional football players as deserving of unique attention and the players would have concurred with this treatment.
 Nowadays the fallen players are afforded particular prominence whereas prior generations tended to remember them among countless others who never returned.
 The distinct commemoration of footballers killed in action has thus been a more modern phenomenon.